Cyang18/Distributed-System-Song-Recommended/Where to start.md

 17. **Obtain User Song Recommendations**:
     - After the jobs have completed, retrieve the user song recommendations as specified in your project.

-Feel free to ask if you need more clarification on any specific step!

 # Optional: